johnston9/la-donut/README.md

 ### Heroku
-In the heroku dashboard
+In the Heroku dashboard
 click Setting
 click Reveal Config Vars and set the values as follows:
 Generate a new Django SECRET_KEY for Heroku.
-(set the AWS and emaail values after you have generated them in the next steps)
+(set the AWS and email values after you have generated them in the next steps)

 | Key | Value |
 | ----------- | ----------- |